sophos/PS.Turn_On_Tamper/README.md

 Fixed an issue when the script was run against a Sophos Central Enterprise Dashboard

 v2.06
-Fixed an issue where sub estate names maybe report incorrectly
+Fixed an issue where sub estate names may report incorrectly